azoth-lang/azoth.language.reference/src/azoth.md

 not need to inherit from `Exception` to be throwable.
 It is just a base class that it is recommended that all reference types meant for throwing inherit from.

 Exception provides two primary benefits.
-First, it includes and inner exception for use when catching an exception of one type and wrapping it to throw an exception of another type.
-Second, it provides and exception message that interacts well with structured logging.
+First, it includes an inner exception for use when catching an exception of one type and wrapping it to throw an exception of another type.
+Second, it provides an exception message that interacts well with structured logging.
 Exception messages may contain references to properties of the exception.
 These messages play well with structured logging so that when an exception is logged, there is a distinction between the template of the exception message and the actual message with values filled in.
 Also, exception properties referenced in the